 THE NIGHT BEFORE YOUR TEST do not eat or drink anything after midnight.
-You might want to shower or bathe because you will not be able to do so during the test.
-The pH recorder must not get wet.

 THE MORNING OF YOUR TEST take your usual morning medications (including blood pressure medications), at least 2 hours prior to your procedure with a small amount of water.